szkny/vim_startuptime/README.md

 ## install

-Change directory where "requirements.txt" (or Pipfile) executable exists.
+Change directory where "requirements.txt" (or "Pipfile") executable exists.
-You should install prequirement ython modules by pip or pipenv command.
+You should install requirement python modules by "pip" or "pipenv" command.

 - pip